Retire by stateFigures verified May 31, 2026

 Does Ohio tax Social Security and pensions?

-Ohio does not tax Social Security benefits, but it generally taxes other retirement income like pensions and withdrawals because its return starts from federal adjusted gross income.
+Ohio does not tax your Social Security.
+It does tax most other retirement income, like pensions and withdrawals, because the state return starts from your federal adjusted gross income.
 A state retirement income credit can lower the tax for some retirees.

 Ohio Department of Taxation